 A supportive plunge bra is really the answer to everyone's hopes and dreams on this front, because theoretically such a bra would dip down enough in the middle to get that shadow of cleavage, but rise high enough to cover enough boob volume to still reign in the girls and give a feeling of support.
 I've tried a decent number of plunge bras.
 You can see my review of the Cleo Molly here, the Curvy Kate Elegance here, and the Bravissimo Thea here if you scroll down.
 I've also owned the Freya Deco, which looks like this on me:

 I find that the Deco gives me way too much cleavage for a casual event.
 Even though it fits me pretty well in a 30GG (yes, I know the back band is riding up a bit), I always felt like it was most appropriate for a very high-energy party or club evening.
-I've constantly been searching for something more low-key for everyday.
+I've long been searching for something more low-key for everyday.
 I'd love to be able to wear a v-neck top to class, to lunch with friends, or on a casual date and not feel that I'm making too much of an 'impression'.

 The Curvy Kate Elegance was an unmitigated disaster: